perspeqtive/sulu-action-blocks-bundle/README.md

 ![compatibility](https://img.shields.io/badge/sulu%20compatibility-%3E=2.6%20&%20%3C3.0-52b6ca.svg)

-The **Sulu Action Block Bundle** allows you to create and manage reusable action blocks for your Sulu CMS project.
+The **Sulu Action Blocks Bundle** allows you to create and manage reusable action blocks for your Sulu CMS project.
+It provides a straightforward way to define "controller actions", manage them via a dedicated admin interface, and give editors the flexibility to place them throughout the content tree.

-It provides an easy way to define actions, manage them via a dedicated admin interface, and display them on your pages.
+This keeps your content management flexible and transparent, ensuring a consistent user experience even as your business logic evolves.

 ## 🚀 Features

-- **Centralized Action Management**: Create and manage action blocks in a dedicated admin area.
+- **Centralized Action Management**: Manage all action blocks from a dedicated area in the Sulu Admin.
-- **Flexible Content**: Add different types of content (images, links, editors) to your action blocks.
+- **Flexible Configuration**: Define business logic actions with custom parameters like target pages, text, or media.
-- **Easy Integration**: Use the built-in Twig function to render action blocks anywhere.
+- **Easy Integration**: Use a simple Twig function to render action blocks anywhere in your templates.
-- **Page Integration**: Add action blocks to your pages using a custom block type.
+- **Editor Friendly**: Editors can easily select and configure actions using the familiar Sulu interface.

-## 🛠 Installation
+## 🛠️ Installation

 ### 1. Requirements

-- Sulu 2.6 or higher
+- **PHP**: 8.2 or higher
-- PHP 8.2 or higher
+- **Sulu**: 2.6 or higher

 ### 2. Install the Bundle